juliesymons/juliesymons/GettingStarted.md

 For the comparison operators, such as `>=`, see tutorial example `libcog/operators/Comparison.scala`.
 Note, the equality and inequality operators in cct are `===` and `!===`.
 These operators along with algebraic operators, the feedback operator (`<==`), and the outer product operator (`^`) are defined in the *cct-core* CogOperatorAPI.

 The *cct-core* library has many other built in operators.
+This includes transcendental operators, complex operators, transformations, convolutions, operators for signal processing and cognitive models.
 These are defined in the CogFunctionAPI.
+Examples include Trigonometric, MinMax.

+`Complex.scala` shows use of the complex operators, such as `fft`.

+`Unary.scala` these take one (or two) input tensor field and output a tensor field field of the same size
+* real unary - takes one real field, applied to each number component of each tensor in the field, or take a real field and a constant scalar to compute result by apply the operator to each tensor element independently, === and !===

 other built-in operators from CogFunctionAPI
 * transcendental (non algebraic - exp, log, trig)